 3. Trending Stock-The-Bar Party

-A modern twist on a wedding shower is the perfect way to get your friends and family involved in planning your big day.
-A popular trend is a "Stock-The-Bar" party, where guests are invited to bring gifts that will help you stock your home bar.
-This way, everyone can have fun while contributing to the couple's future household!
+A modern wedding shower is the perfect way to get your friends and family involved in planning your big day.
+One popular trend is "bar stocking" parties, where guests are invited to bring gifts to help you stock your home bar.
+This way, everyone can have fun while contributing to the couple's future family!

 There are many different types of wedding showers that couples can have.
 This all depends on the couple's interests and what type of shower they are interested in.
 A themed shower, like a Stock-The-Bar party, is a great option for couples who want something casual and fun.